-FW B Toolkit Macintosh Device Driver Installation
+FW B Toolkit for Macintosh Device Driver Installation

-To begin installation, insert the FWB floppy disk into your disk drive.
+1) To begin installation, insert the FWB floppy disk you received with your CD-ROM drive into your disk drive.
 Make sure that power to your CD-ROM drive is OFF.

 2) Drag each icon from the driver window into your SYSTEM FOLDER or use the Installation program if one is available on the floppy.